 Basic loss per share is computed by dividing income available to common shareholders by the weighted average number of common shares outstanding during the year.
-The computation of diluted loss per share assumes the conversion, exercise or contingent issuance of securities only when such conversion, exercise or issuance would have a dilutive effect on the loss per share.
+The computation of diluted loss per share assumes the conversion, exercise or contingent issuance of securities only when such conversion, exercise or issuance would b) Loss per Share - continued have a dilutive effect on the loss per share.
 The dilutive effect of convertible securities is reflected in the diluted loss per share by application of the "if converted" method.
+At May 31, 2018 and May 31, 2017, outstanding stock options and warrants are anti-dilutive.